 40 CFR Part 60, Subpart A: General Provisions.
 This Subpart applies to the owner or operator of any stationary source that contains an affected facility, the construction or modification of which is commenced after the date of publication of any standard in Part 60.
-The general provisions under Subpart A apply to sources that are subject to the specific subparts of Part 60
+The general provisions under Subpart A apply to sources that are subject to the specific subparts of Part 60.

-As explained below, Dry Creek CDP is not subject to any specific subparts under 40 CFR Part 60.
-Therefore, the General Provisions of Part 60 do not apply.
+As explained below, Dry Creek Central Delivery Point is subject to specific subparts under 40 CFR part 60.
+Therefore, the General Provisions of Part 60 do apply.

 40 CFR Part 60, Subpart Db: Standards of Performance for Industrial-Commercial-Institutional Steam Generating Units.
-This rule applies to steam generating units with a heat input capacity of greater than 100 MMBtu/hr and commenced construction, modification, or reconstruction after June 19, 1984
+This rule applies to steam generating units with a heat input capacity of greater than 100 MMBtu/hr and commenced construction, modification, or reconstruction after June 19, 1984.

-According BP, Dry Creek CDP has no steam generating units with a heat input capacity greater than 100 MMBtu/hr at the facility.
+According to SIMCOE, Dry Creek Central Delivery Point has no steam generating units with a heat input capacity greater than 100 MMBtu/hr at the facility.
 Therefore, Subpart Db does not apply.